jedevc/fyp-report/report.md

 ## Appendix 1 - Grammar

 A simplified EBNF grammar for vulnspec is defined below.
-This grammar is kept simple, at the cost of being slightly inaccurate -- specifically, it ignores all white-space, as well as a number of minor hacks used to clarify and optimise the parser's implementation.
+This grammar is kept simple, at the cost of being slightly inaccurate: specifically, it ignores all white-space, as well as a number of minor hacks used to clarify and optimise the parser's implementation.